Medical Student Electives

 4 weeks

 Recommended for students considering an Otolaryngology career.
 This rotation offers in-depth clinical and operative exposure in all manner of head and neck diseases.
 This rotation is also useful for those pursuing a career in primary care to further hone head and neck exam and diagnostic skills.
-Drs.
-Terella and McConnell assign final grades.
+Dr. Cabrera-Muffly assigns final grades.
 Acting Internship Rotation

 Away Rotation Travel Grant:

-We invite medical students who are pursuing otolaryngology residency in the 2021-2022 Match and who also identify as an underrepresented minority (as defined by the AAMC) to apply for an away rotation travel grant.
+We invite medical students who are pursuing otolaryngology residency and who will bring a diverse perspective to our program to apply for an away rotation travel grant.
 One applicant who meets criteria will be chosen by the resident education team to receive $1,000 toward travel and housing costs incurred during rotation.

 To qualify for the grant, applicants must:

-1. Submit a complete application through VSAS to participate in an away rotation at the University of Colorado in 2020.
+1. Submit a complete application through VSAS to participate in an away rotation at the University of Colorado.

 OTOL 8600 - Research In Otolaryngology